TheJolman/resume/resume.md

 **Technologies**: C23, Raylib, CMake, GitHub actions
 **Role**: Project manager & lead developer

-- Delegate tasks to artists and other developers.
+- Delegate tasks to artists and other developers (team of 6) with project management software.
-- Primary developer and software designer.
+- Design gameplay system and create abstractions in C to reduce programming errors for new team members.
-- Write comprehensive documentation to assist new team members.
+- Created CI pipeline to speed up review/feedback/merge cycle.

 ---